Important Information Regarding Financial Aid Service

 Is there a deadline for me to submit the verification documents?

-Summer 2021 bills go out on early March 2021 and are due on April 7, 2021.
-However, this spring we have had many complex pieces added to the Summer Term and need to take more time to create award packages.
 You can view your bill in your Student Center through PeopleSoft-Student Systems at your Student Center.
 If you have financial aid it will show as "Pending" on your bill under "Account Summary."
 The actual financial aid (grants, scholarships, and "accepted" loans) will not be credited to your student account until the first day of classes, and if applicable, refunds will be sent out by the Cashier's Office later that week.
 Please plan to pay for your books out-of-pocket.
 If you are receiving a refund from your financial aid, you can reimburse yourself when refunds are available.
 View more information on Billing and Payments.

 If your aid is not reflected on your bill, you may need to check your "to do" list to see if you have outstanding items that need to be taken care of.
 Please read the FAQs below for more answers to your questions.

-Based on your enrollment in classes, you will be assessed Fall charges in early-July and the bill will be due in early August.
+Based on your enrollment in classes, you will be assessed Fall charges in July and the bill will be due in early August.
 To view your bill, please visit your Student Self Service (PeopleSoft-Student Systems) under "Account Activity" to view all charges and fees.
 To view your "Balance Due" and "Pending Financial Aid," click on "Account Inquiry."
 You can contact the Cashier's Office at (707) 654-1031 for further questions regarding your bill.

 Students will not receive refunds until after the start of the term.
 After the term begins, refunds are generated once a week.
 Refunds that are mailed directly to student home addresses will take five to seven days, depending on the mail delivery service.
 Students with Direct Deposit set up with the Cashier's Office will find that refunds take two to three days.
 You can sign-up for Direct Deposit using Self Service through PeopleSoft-Student Systems.
 Questions concerning refunds should be directed to the Cashier's Office.